proxmox/proxmox-backup/docs/administration-guide.rst

 Encryption
 ^^^^^^^^^^

-Proxmox backup supports client side encryption with AES-256 in GCM_ mode.
-First you need to create an encryption key:
+Proxmox Backup supports client-side encryption with AES-256 in GCM_ mode.
+To set this up, you first need to create an encryption key:

 .. code-block:: console